On Sandon-type metrics for contactomorphism groups: Obstructions

 \subsection{Boundedness on sub-domains}

 \begin{defin} Suppose $(V, \xi)$ is a contact manifold and $V' \subset V$ an open subset.
-Then we say that $V'$ is a {\it portable sub-domain} of $V$ if there exists a compact set $V_0 \sub V'$, and a contact isotopy $\{P_t\}_{t \in \R}$ of $V$ such that following hold: \begin{itemize} \item For every compact set $K \sub V'$ there exists some $t > 0$ such that $P_t(K) \sub V_0$. \item There exists a contactomorphism $\theta $ supported in $V'$ displacing $V_0$. \end{itemize} \end{defin} This notion is strictly weaker than $V'$ being a contact portable manifold in its own right, since we allow more ``squeezing room'' (the isotopy $P_t$ may have support outside $V'$).
-By the same argument in the proof of Proposition~\ref{prop-port-bd}, we have the following result:
+Then we say that $V'$ is a {\it portable sub-domain} of $V$ if there exists a compact set $V_0 \sub V'$, and a contact isotopy $\{P_t\}_{t \in \R}$ of $V$ such that the following hold: \begin{itemize} \item For every compact set $K \sub V'$ and every neighborhood $U_0 \supset V_0$ there exists some $t > 0$ such that $P_t(K) \sub U_0$. \item There exists a contactomorphism $\theta $ supported in $V'$ displacing $V_0$. \end{itemize} \end{defin} Observe that a portable sub-domain $V' \subset V$ need not be a contact portable manifold, since we allow more ``squeezing room'' (the isotopy $P_t$ may have support outside $V'$).
+By the same argument as in the proof of Proposition~\ref{prop-port-bd}, we have the following result: